Key takeaways

 - Vendor or customer name consistent

-- Invoice or bill attached
+- Invoice or bill (vendor invoice) attached

 - Amount matches supporting document